GrantsTracks2121/hike-the-ministik-Nov2024/GSW-Resources/__Hikes Still to do/010-three-meadows-loop/index.md

         <td class="px-6 py-4 text-base text-gray-700" style="padding-left: 1em;">
           <ul class="tight-list">
             <li>Follow the wide trail to the right, up the hill</li>
-            <li>When you reach the bottom of the small hill, veer right to follow the wide trail / road.</li>
+            <li>When you reach the bottom of the small hill, bear right to follow the wide trail / road.</li>
             <li>We're leaving the Waskahegan trail at this point, but this hike plan has us looping around back to this place via the Waskahegan from the south.</li>
             <li>Use the "Road meets meadow 1 (N)" waypoint to get you started</li>
           </ul>